wanghaisheng/responsive-landing-page-starter/content/blog/en/phone-call-web-browser-nexmo-in-app-voice-vue-js-dr.md

 ![conversation-not-found message in browser console](/content/blog/making-phone-calls-from-a-web-browser-with-vue-js-and-vonage/conversation-not-found.png "conversation-not-found message in browser console")

-When a call is initiated or received by the Nexmo platform it makes an HTTP request to an `answer_url` for the relevant associated Nexmo application.
-The server that receives that HTTP request must return a Nexmo Conversation Control Object (NCCO); a set of instructions informing Nexmo how to proceed with the call.
+When a call is initiated or received by the Vonage platform it makes an HTTP request to an `answer_url` for the relevant associated Vonage application.
+The server that receives that HTTP request must return a Vonage Conversation Control Object (NCCO); a set of instructions informing Vonage how to proceed with the call.

 ## Connecting the Browser to a Phone